The activities of the Working Group are currently co-organised by Elisa, Isabelle and Ana (the VMHWG Team)!

 The co-organisers of the Working Group are:

-Ana Struillou is a second-year PhD researcher at the EUI’s Department of History and Civilisation.
+Ana Struillou is a fourth-year PhD researcher at the EUI’s Department of History and Civilisation.
 Her doctoral project explores the material culture of travel across the Christian and Islamic Mediterranean realm (16th-17th centuries).
 Her previous research project, at Exeter College (Oxford University) focused on the material culture of Morisco diplomacy across early modern France and Spain.
 Her research interests include, amongst others, material culture, mobility and cross-religious relations in the early modern Mediterranean.
 She is currently one of the co-organisers of the Working Group.

 The Founders and previous co-organisers of the Working Group are: